The ultimate guide to data flow diagrams

 Online purchase system

-Completing an online purchase may be as simple as clicking a ‘check out’ button and entering customer details.
-But there’s a lot more that goes on behind the scenes to get it done.
-A data flow diagram can help visualize the end-to-end process, starting from the moment a user decides to purchase something (the external input) to the moment they get their order confirmation (the external output).
+Making an online purchase may seem as simple as clicking ‘check out’ and entering details, but much more happens behind the scenes.
+A data flow diagram (DFD) can visualize the entire process, from a user's decision to buy to their order confirmation.

 Customer Relationship Management (CRM) system

-Managing customer data is extremely important, and many businesses turn to Customer Relationship Management (CRM) platforms to keep detailed records.
-A data flow diagram can provide a clear overview of how a company manages customer data.
-Possible inputs include a customer signing up for a free trial of a product or a customer success employee emailing a client.
-Possible outputs include a completed customer profile or a customer receiving a sales or product email.
+Many businesses use CRM platforms to manage customer data — and a data flow diagram helps provide a clear overview of how the system does that.
+Possible inputs include a customer signing up for a free trial or an employee emailing a client.
+Outputs might include a completed customer profile or a customer receiving a sales email.

-A DFD not only helps businesses maintain a clear view of how they interact with customers but also to identify ways to improve relationships.
+A DFD not only helps businesses maintain a clear view of how they interact with customers but also to come up with ways to improve relationships.

 Library management system